Dick Schoof: National security career

 Schoof served as director-general at the Ministry of Justice and Security from 2010 to 2013.

 In 2013 Schoof was appointed National Coordinator for Security and Counterterrorism (NCTV).
 He allowed his employees to monitor potential terrorists on social media through fake profiles despite warnings from his attorneys.
 Following the shooting down of Malaysia Airlines Flight 17 in 2014 after it left Schiphol airport in Amsterdam, he coordinated the Dutch crisis response, strengthening his relationship with Prime Minister Mark Rutte.
-In 2022, a court in the Netherlands convicted three men linked to the Russian military of murder in connection with the plane’s destruction, which killed all passengers onboard, including 196 Dutch citizens.
+In 2022, a court in the Netherlands convicted three men linked to the Russian military of murder in connection with the plane's destruction, which killed all passengers on board, including 196 Dutch citizens.
 When Schoof requested an independent investigation by Twente University into the performance of his office, he and his employees interfered with the questions, the composition of the committee and the publication date.
 He exerted pressure to soften its main conclusion.
-For example, the word 'badly' was changed to 'not well'.
+For example, the word "badly" was changed to "not well".
 Schoof was also responsible for internal security, addressing both Islamist radicalisation and the recruitment of ISIS fighters in the Netherlands.

-Under Schoof's leadership, the NCTV was accused by civil rights group Bits of Freedom of carrying out illegal surveilliance of Dutch citizens, especially Muslims, on the internet.
+Under Schoof's leadership, the NCTV was accused by civil rights group Bits of Freedom of carrying out illegal surveillance of Dutch citizens, especially Muslims, on the internet.
 Starting in 2017, the NCTV launched a program of using private investigators to infiltrate mosques and spy on them.
-In 2019, an investigation by GeenStijl determined that Schoof ordered subordinates to create fake social media profiles to monitor "potential terrorists."
+In 2019, an investigation by GeenStijl determined that Schoof ordered subordinates to create fake social media profiles to monitor "potential terrorists".
 He warned the education ministry and the municipality of Amsterdam that supporters of the Salafi movement were on the board of an Islamic school.
 He was found to have exerted pressure to attenuate the conclusions of the investigations.

 Schoof led the General Intelligence and Security Service as director-general from 2018 to 2020.
 De Volkskrant wrote that his relatively short tenure was characterized by a culture clash.
-Schoof unsuccessfully tried to make the agency more outward facing, including through cooperations with institutions and universities.
+Schoof unsuccessfully tried to make the agency more outward facing, including through cooperation with institutions and universities.

 On 1 March 2020, Schoof succeeded Siebe Riedstra as secretary-general of the Ministry of Justice and Security, the most senior non-political position within the ministry.
 In his role, he was involved in negotiations on asylum reform that led to the collapse of the fourth Rutte cabinet in July 2023.
 Upon reaching the legal retirement age in March 2024, Schoof chose not to retire and was granted an exemption to continue working for three more years.